 When is Natalicio de Martin Luther King, Jr. in 2026 in Puerto Rico?+

-What does Natalicio de Martin Luther King, Jr. commemorate in Puerto Rico?+
+What is the origin of Natalicio de Martin Luther King, Jr. as a holiday in Puerto Rico?+

 How should I plan work and school around Martin Luther King, Jr. Day 2026 in Puerto Rico?+